jp998c/SPI_2025/README.md

 Code used for analyzing single point injection (SPI) stratospheric aerosol injection (SAI) data run on CESM-WACCM.
 Last updated May 19 2025.

-The actual data that the code works on is available on Globus.
+Data files loaded in the code are available through my Cornell Box (or you can find them on Globus.)